Plovdiv: European Capital of Culture

+Plovdiv 2019 has become a promising opportunity for the advancement of volunteering in Bulgaria through innovative creative practices.
+The country has historically exhibited some of the lowest rates of both formal and informal volunteering in the European Union.
+According to Eurostat's comparative statistics on voluntary activities, only about 6% of Bulgarians participate in organized volunteering, compared to the EU average of 19%—placing the country at the bottom of the rankings.

 Economy

 Although it is located in the middle of a rich agricultural region, Plovdiv's economy has shifted from agriculture to industry since the beginning of the 20th century.
 Food processing, tobacco, brewing, and textiles formed the pillars of the industrial economic shift.
 During Communist rule, the city's economy expanded and was dominated by heavy industry.
 After the fall of Communism in 1989 and the collapse of Bulgaria's planned economy, a number of industrial complexes were closed; production of lead and zinc, machinery, electronics, motor trucks, chemicals, and cosmetics have continued.

 Plovdiv is the economic capital of Bulgaria as it has the country's largest economy and contributes 7.5% of Bulgaria's GDP as of 2014.
 In 2014, more than 35 thousand companies operate in the region which create jobs for 285,000 people.
 The advantages of Plovdiv include the central geographic location, good infrastructure, and large population.
 Plovdiv has an international airport, terminal for intermodal transport, several connections with Trakia motorway (connecting Sofia and Burgas), proximity to Maritsa motorway (the main corridor to Turkey), and well-developed road and rail infrastructure which all led to the development of the city as the leading city in terms of industrial output in Bulgaria.
+Established in 1970, the Toplofikatsiya Plovdiv company provides generation of electric power and heat and heat distribution for Plovdiv.

 The economy of Plovdiv has long tradition in manufacturing, commerce, transport, communications, and tourism.
 Apart from the industrial development of Plovdiv, there has been a significant surge in the IT and outsourcing service sector in the recent years, as well as a double-digit increase in the tourism growth in the city every year for the past 5 years.